Visualistic-Studios/Unreal-Marketplace-Verification/README.md

 ## 3. Create the Database

 ## 4. Gmail
 It is recommended to create a new Gmail account specifically for the purpose of verifying your users.
 Don't sign up for anything using this account; keep it specific for this purpose.
-Give it a random, high entropy password.
+Give it a random, high entropy password. **Keep this email a secret**: anyone who knows this email can spoof Epics email to verify a product themselves.

 - Go to your account settings.
 Navigate to the `Security` tab.
 - Scroll down until you find `Less secure app access`, turn it `ON`